 Admission to the meeting will be by admission card only.
-If you plan to attend, please complete and return the reservation form on the inside back cover, and an admission card will be sent to you.
+If you plan to attend, please request an admission card by checking the appropriate box on the proxy card, and an admission card will be sent to you.

 By order of the board of directors.